ABOUT

 • Artist Statement

-In my conceptual portraiture, I extend this vision by inviting individuals to step into these carefully crafted realms, becoming living embodiments of the mythologies I create.
-Each portrait session is a collaborative ritual where the subject's essence merges with the dreamscape, resulting in images that transcend traditional portraiture and become visual poems about identity, imagination, and transformation.
-These portraits reveal how we all possess the capacity to exist between reality and fantasy, between the mundane and the extraordinary.
+In my conceptual portraiture, I extend this vision outward by inviting individuals into the worlds I create.
+Each session is a collaborative ritual in which the subject's essence merges with the dreamscape — producing images that transcend conventional portraiture and become visual poems about identity, imagination, and transformation.
+These portraits ask how we exist between reality and fantasy, between the ordinary and the extraordinary.

-The culmination of this process is a photograph, yet its creation involves an intricate process of theatrical storytelling.
-The resulting images function like storyboards and can be appreciated collectively or individually.
-I aim to unveil the realms of magic that have always existed alongside our own.
+The culmination of this process is always a photograph.
+But its creation involves an intricate practice of theatrical storytelling — set design, costume, light, and presence.
+The resulting images function like storyboards: they can be experienced individually or as sustained narrative series.
+My aim is to make visible the realms of magic that have always existed alongside our own.

 Bio

-Raised in Lyme, CT—America's oldest art colony—Broom's artistic sensibilities were shaped by her family's involvement in the arts.
-Her education in Florence and London informed her distinctive aesthetic, which merges classical painting sensibilities with contemporary media.
+Raised in Lyme, CT — one of America's oldest art colonies — Broom's sensibilities were shaped early by her family's deep involvement in the arts.
+Her education in Florence and London informed a distinctive aesthetic that merges classical painting traditions with contemporary photographic practice.
+Drawing upon a multidisciplinary background in animation, fine art, and decorative arts, she creates work that is as much about the process of construction as it is about the final image.